nilx/ipol_demo/README.txt

 * run the `demo.py` script (must be executable)
 * visit http://127.0.0.1:8080 with a graphical web browser

-# Shortcuts

-A makefile provides a few convenient shortcuts:

-* make test
-  run the service locally
-* make clean
-  delete locally generated temporary files and thumbnails
-* make lint
-  checks the source code quality (it requires the pylint program)

 % Development

 To create a new demo,

-1. copy an example demo ('xxx_something') to a new folder name; this folder name will be the demo id
+1. in the app folder, copy an example demo ('xxx_something') to a new folder name; this folder name will be the demo id
 2. in this new folder, customize the class attributes and functions in `app.py`
 3. in this new folder, customize the default input files in